filfilflavor/airspace/content/docs/powers-and-roots-of-real-numbers.md

 \[\left(b^{m}\right)^{n}=b^{m\cdot n}\]
 \[b^{n}\cdot c^{n}=\left(b\cdot c\right)^{n}\]

-Irrational exponents can be defined using limits of rational exponents (this is intuitive). but a [formal description of this](https://en.wikipedia.org/wiki/Exponentiation#Limits_of_rational_exponents) is
+Irrational exponents can be defined using limits of rational exponents (this is intuitive).
+A [formal description of this](https://en.wikipedia.org/wiki/Exponentiation#Limits_of_rational_exponents) is

 \[b^x = \lim_{r (\in \mathbb{Q}) \to x} b^r \quad (b \in \mathbb{R}^+,\, x \in \mathbb{R})\]

---
+---

 For a negative base, exponentiation to a real power can introduce imaginary components.